Mawbay History, Family Crest & Coats of Arms

 Early History of the Mawbay family

-Another 311 words (22 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Mawbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mawbay research.
+Another 78 words (6 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Mawbay History in all our PDF Extended History products and printed products wherever possible.

 Mawbay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Mawbay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Mawbay include: Moorby, Mooreby, Moreby, Morbey, Morby, Moorbey and others.

 Early Notables of the Mawbay family (pre 1700)